dockstore/dockstore-documentation/docs/faq.rst

 again in Dockstore under the new GitHub name, so you effectively will have registered the same workflow twice.

+Please note the GitHub warning: If you create a new repository under your account in the future, do not reuse the original name of the renamed repository.
+If you do, redirects to the renamed repository will break.

 How does launching with Dockstore CLI compare with cwltool?
 -----------------------------------------------------------